SCENE 01 / MARINE WILDLIFE

 What wildlife is available in Australia?

+Here is what that looks like on the ground.
 Australia has extraordinary native wildlife including kangaroos in the outback, koalas in eucalyptus forests, wombats, platypuses, and Tasmanian devils, alongside marine life at the Great Barrier Reef.
 We know where and when to find specific species across Kakadu, the Blue Mountains, the Snowy Mountains, and the Flinders Ranges.

 Do you have specialized wildlife crews?